David Misch: Man or Myth? Or Man?

 He doesn’t know.

-Around the cast-iron stoves on Main Street (a dirt path three miles from town), the old-timers talk of how Ignatz left his son out in the woods, where he was raised by wolves, pushed down by bears and held in place by ante- lopes.
+Around the cast-iron stoves on Main Street (a dirt path three miles from town), the old-timers talk of how Ignatz left his son out in the woods, where he was raised by wolves, pushed down by bears and swung side to side by antelopes.

 They tell of how Jed Smarmley got lost in those woods and returned with tales of a wild boy-animal who told ethnic jokes.
 They speak of how folks on the outskirts of town, fearful of the boy-animal, left offerings in their backyards, like antique whoopee cushions and tape recordings of dirty limericks.